Ekangarsarai

-Ekangarsarai is a census town and corresponding community development block in Nalanda district of Bihar state, India.
+Ekangarsarai is a Nagar panchayat and corresponding community development block in Nalanda district of Bihar state, India.

 As of 2011, its population was 6,672.

 Geography

 It is located at at an elevation of 55 m above MSL.
 This small city is very close to Rajgir pahari.

 Demographics

 As of 2011, the sex ratio of the town of Ekangarsarai was 897 among the general population and 811 among 0-6 year olds.
 Members of scheduled castes made up 9.59% of the town's population, and members of scheduled tribes made up 0.19%.
 The literacy rate was 79.15% (86.56% among men and 71.01% among women), the highest in Nalanda district.

 Archaeology

 There are a number of archaeological sites in Ekangarsarai block, of which the most widely documented is the former Buddhist monastery of Telhara (Telhāḍa), 4 km west of Ekangarsarai.
 Most of the extant sculptures found in the block have been stylistically dated to the Pala period, in the 9th-13th centuries CE, and they represent a mixture of Buddhist and Brahmanic elements.
 Such a mixture, also noted at the ruins of Nalanda, may represent a lingering of Buddhist elements even after Brahmanic Hinduism mostly replaced Buddhism in the region, or it may also represent a mixture of religious groups in the area.